dijkstracula/solvent/paper/report.md

-Just as clear, however, are the downsides: that typecheckers operate on program fragments definitionally restrict us to shallow propositions: it's not difficult to imagine needing constraints over the naturals that are wildly impractical, if not impossible, to state entirely in the metalanguage of parametrically-polymorphic types.
-For instance, while we can prove the length of a Vec is nonzero, we cannot state that elements _contained within the Vec_ are themselves nonzero, nor could we specify a constraint over the index type itself (such as enforcing a list of even length), so we have to adjust expectations accordingly.
+Just as clear, however, are the downsides: that typecheckers operate on program fragments definitionally restrict us to shallow propositions: it's not difficult to imagine needing constraints over the naturals that are wildly impractical, if not impossible, to state entirely in the language of parametrically-polymorphic types.
+For instance, while we can prove the length of a Vec is nonzero, we cannot state that elements _contained within the Vec_ are themselves nonzero, nor could we specify a constraint over the index type itself (such as enforcing a list of even length), so we have to lower expectations accordingly.

 Further, ergonomic issues abound: a type error should be treated as a form